 Accepting the Rent

-During the lease signing, when you get to the part that says how much the monthly rent is – this is a good time to get the money for the first month’s rent.
+The lease signing, when you get to the part that spells out the monthly rent, is a good time to get the money for the first month’s rent.

 If a tenant moves in during the middle of the month, I don’t pro-rate the amount they pay upon first moving in.
 Instead, I pro-rate the second month to match the first.
-In other words – every tenant pays a full month’s rent when they move in, but when it comes time to pay the rent on the 1st of the next month, they will only pay for the amount of days they lived at the home in the previous month.
-For example – if the rent is $1200 per month, and they move in on the 10th of January, they will pay a full $1200 for rent when they move in, but will only pay $800 on February 1st.
+In other words, every tenant pays a full month’s rent when they move in, but when it comes time to pay the rent on the first of the next month, they will only pay for the amount of days they lived at the home in the previous month.
+For example, if the rent is $1,200 per month and they move in on the 10th of January, they will pay a full $1,200 for rent when they move in, but will only pay $800 on February first.

 The Move-in Condition Report

-By this time, the rent and security deposit has been paid and lease has been signed.
+By this time, the rent and security deposit have been paid, and lease has been signed.

 It’s now important to do one final thing before handing over the keys: the move-in condition report.

-The move-in condition report is simply a paper that the tenant will sign that documents, in detail, the condition of the property.
-Allow the tenant to take some time walking through the property and inspecting it – letting them take notes of the condition of each room.
-If there is a hole in a door – document it.
-If there is a light switch that doesn’t work – document it.
-If there is a stain on the carpet – document it.
+The move-in condition report is simply a paper that the tenant signs that documents, in detail, the condition of the property.
+Allow the tenant to take some time walking through the property and inspecting it, letting them take notes of the condition of each room.
+If there is a hole in a door, document it.
+If there is a light switch that doesn’t work, document it.
+If there is a stain on the carpet, document it.
 The move-in condition report is designed to protect both your interests and the interests of the tenant when it comes time for the tenant to move out.

-As much as you might think you’ll remember every detail of the home – you won’t.
-By documenting everything and having the tenant sign-off on that documentation, the tenant can not come back to you next year and say “oh – the giant hole in that wall was already there.”
+As much as you might think you’ll remember every detail of the home, you won’t.
+By documenting everything and having the tenant sign off on that documentation, the tenant can’t come back to you next year and say, “Oh, the giant hole in that wall was already there.”

-Although the tenant may ask – never let a tenant move in things before signing the lease and paying the rent.
-The consequences for failing to do this could be disastrous.
+Although the tenant may ask, never let a tenant move in things before signing the lease and paying the rent.
+The consequences for doing this could be disastrous.
 Be sure that you have made it clear to the tenant the rules you expect, as well as the procedure for paying rent, requesting maintenance repairs, and other details about your house.
 By training your tenants, you set the ground rules ahead of time and ensure they are aware that you’re not the kind of landlord that they can walk all over.

 What if Things Go Wrong?

-However, your journey is not over – but just beginning.
-As a landlord, it is now your responsibility to ensure rent is paid on time, your tenants are properly trained in the most efficient manner possible, late fees are given when needed, repairs performed when required, and bookwork kept up to date.
+However, your journey is not over but just beginning.
+As a landlord, it is now your responsibility to ensure rent is paid on time, your tenants are properly trained in the most efficient manner possible, late fees are given when needed, repairs are performed when required, and bookwork is kept up-to-date.

 During this process, things will go wrong.

 You will face problems that you might not immediately know the answer to.
 I highly recommend that, with any problem you face, come ask for help on the BiggerPockets Forums.
-There are hundreds of thousands of posts that cover every nook and cranny of the investing world – all for free and all right at your fingertips.
-If the question hasn’t been asked before – just jump in and post a question.
+There are hundreds of thousands of posts that cover every nook and cranny of the investing world, all for free and all right at your fingertips.
+If the question hasn’t been asked before, just jump in and post a question.
 Within hours or even minutes, you’ll receive feedback from seasoned landlords across the world.
 The advice I received from the BiggerPockets Forums was the most instrumental tool in growing my rental business and becoming financially free.
 I encourage you to stay close to BiggerPockets and do the same.
-Also be sure to check out my recent article How to Be a Landlord for my top ten tips for success in managing your own properties.
-Also, check out How to Evict a Tenant for the best tips on dealing with problem tenants after you’ve accepted them!
+Also, be sure to check out my recent article How to Be a Landlord for my top ten tips for success in managing your own properties.
+And lastly, check out How to Evict a Tenant for the best tips on dealing with problem tenants after you’ve accepted them!
 These tips will help you save you countless hours, headaches, and dollars.

 Now It’s Your Turn

-Clearly, you’ve stuck around to read over 5,000 words about how to rent your house out so I’d love to get your feedback!
+You’ve stuck around to read over 5,000 words about how to rent your house out, so I’d love to get your feedback!
 Leave me a comment below and let me know either: